KhronosGroup/Vulkan-Headers/README.md

 In most cases, developers should only need the headers, not the scripts and other material in this repository.
-In particular if you are packaging the headers for inclusion in Linux distributions or similar uses, we advise that you do not include the scripts, and direct potential users of the scripts to their canonical sources in the [Vulkan Specification repository](https://github.com/KhronosGroup/Vulkan-Docs).
+If you need to run the scripts, please use them from their canonical source in the [Vulkan Specification repository](https://github.com/KhronosGroup/Vulkan-Docs).

 ## Contributing